High Resolution Seismic Waveform Generation using Denoising Diffusion: Introduction

 The study and prediction of earthquake ground motions are central to seismology.
 Wavefield models across scales and frequencies are required to assess seismic hazard and the response of critical infrastructure to ground motion.
 State-of-the-art seismic hazard models use empirical ground motion models (GMMs) to estimate the expected level of ground shaking (i.e., intensity measures) at a site given an earthquake and site properties information.
 Other applications require the prediction of full-time histories of ground motion at sites of interest.
 An important example is nonlinear structural dynamic analysis and performance-based earthquake engineering \cite{chopra2007dynamics, applied2009quantification, smerzini_engineering_2024}.

 Predicting ground motion is challenging, and existing methods for ground motion synthesis have specific limitations.
 GMMs are empirical regression models that best fit the observed data as functions of first- and second-order predictor variables, such as magnitudes, recording distances, faulting mechanisms, and site conditions \cite{douglas2003earthquake, boore2014nga} and are often developed for specific regions or tectonic settings.
 They reduce the full wavefield to scalar properties like peak amplitudes or spectral accelerations, and are data-driven rather than physics-based, although the design of GMMs can be guided by physical considerations, e.g. via the functional form of distance-attenuation terms \cite{baker2021seismic}.
-While the different predicted variables in seismic waveforms are inherently correlated and physically linked, traditional GMMs have often considered them independently during the optimization of regression model parameters.
+While the different predictor variables in seismic waveforms are inherently correlated and physically linked, traditional GMMs have often considered them independently during the optimization of regression model parameters.
 Some more recent models account for these correlations by employing multivariate statistical techniques \cite{baker2017intensity, baker2021seismic}.

-State-of-the-art methods for nonlinear structural dynamic analysis and performance-based earthquake engineering require full waveforms rather than just static scalar ground motion features \cite{bommer2004use, luco2007does}.
-Owing to the scarcity of available short-distance records of large-magnitude events, a common practice is to scale the amplitude spectra of existing strong-motion databases representing event magnitude, source-to-site distance, and site conditions until they meet an expected target spectrum \cite{baker2006spectral, katsanos2010selection, tariq2024BB}.
+State-of-the-art methods for nonlinear structural dynamic analysis and performance-based earthquake engineering require full waveforms rather than static scalar ground motion features \cite{bommer2004use, luco2007does}.
+Owing to the scarcity of available short-distance records of large-magnitude events, a common practice is to scale the amplitude spectra of existing strong-motion databases until they meet an expected target spectrum \cite{baker2006spectral, katsanos2010selection, tariq2024BB}.
 These records are often sampled from relatively limited amounts of data.
-Notably, it is not entirely clear whether the scaling process leads to realistic waveforms and whether the true ground motion variability is accurately represented in such scaled datasets.
+Notably, it is unclear whether the scaling process leads to realistic waveforms and whether the true ground motion variability is accurately represented in such scaled datasets.